clamsproject/aapb-annotations/january-slates/readme.md

 **Skip to new material in raw** - The raw `.csv` file also has an area that is skipped and annotation moved onto new/different videos.
 It starts at line 624 and it resumes at line 1409.
 This might be because all of those GUIDs are the same and more variety in the dataset was needed for better results.
 Annotation by Sammy paused/ended with line 1672 being the last annotated row.

+**Time Accuracy** - Recollection and discussion from the annotators (in-progress) is required to note precision levels.

 ## Gold Generation and Dependencies - Codebase
 `requirements.txt` for running the codebase is stored here.